Master of Science in Narrative Medicine

-- Students or alumni of graduate programs in other fields such as literature, writing and health journalism, oral history, medical anthropology, and other social sciences who want to understand illness and disability in their own scholarly activities or to help teach healthcare professionals.
+- Scholar-practitioners of fields such as literature, writing and health journalism, oral history, medical anthropology, and other social sciences who want to understand illness and disability in their own fields or to help teach healthcare professionals.

-- Individuals from disciplines such as rhetoric, creative writing, anthropology, gender studies, oral history, or religious studies.
+- Individuals from disciplines such as narratology, creative writing, anthropology, gender studies, oral history, disability studies, etc.

-- For graduate students who are earlier in their careers, and particularly those who combine the M.S. in Narrative Medicine with clinical degrees, this degree will position them to evolve into narratively competent clinicians.
+- For those who combine the M.S. in Narrative Medicine with clinical degrees, this degree will position them to evolve into narratively competent clinicians.
 They will be able to pass on their understanding of the value of narrative to clinical competence, and, most importantly, will go into their own advanced training—internships, residencies, fellowships—equipped to be a different kind of caregiver.

-Graduates will be positioned to lead narrative medicine programs in medical schools and hospitals, developing, implementing, and evaluating the impact of these programs on clinical practice and quality of care.
+Graduates will be positioned to lead narrative medicine programs in healthcare professions schools and clinical settings, developing, implementing, and evaluating the impact of these programs on clinical practice and quality of care.
 As program directors, division heads, department chairs, and senior administrators, they will be equipped with skills to generate narrative work, supervise practitioners, and uphold and promote standards for intellectual, clinical, and research work of narrative medicine.

 Connect with Us